TestSubjection/Cloned/README.md

 Oh, what fun!
 A Balatro Mod!

 All of the changes are:
-- 15 new Jokers, including one legendary!
+- A whole buncha new Jokers, including one legendary!
 - One new tag!
+- One new poker hand/planet card!
 - That's it!

 I might add to this in the future, but for the time being, I need to do my homework or literally anything else other than program this silly mod